yammerjp/dotfiles/README.md

 ## ToDo

-- load all vim plugin from dei.vim
+- Load all vim plugin from dein.vim
-- exclude a dependency of git in dein/load.vim
+- Exclude a dependency of git in dein/load.vim
-- install Powerline font before setup vim
 - CI
-- fit for ubuntu
+- Correspond for ubuntu
-- anyenv
+- Add anyenv